zkVerify/zkverifyjs/README.md

 // .execute({ extrinsic: submittableExtrinsic }); // 2.
 OR pass in a pre-built SubmittableExtrinsic
 ```

-- Proof Type: `.fflonk()` specifies the type of proof to be used.
+- Proof Type: `.ultraplonk()` specifies the type of proof to be used.
 Options available for all supported proof types.
 - Nonce: `.nonce(1)` sets the nonce for the transaction.
 This is optional and can be omitted if not required.
 - Attestation Option: `.waitForPublishedAttestation()` specifies that the transaction should wait for the attestation to be published before completing.
 This is optional.
 - Registered Verification Key: `.withRegisteredVk()` indicates that the verification key being used is registered on the chain.
 This option is optional and defaults to false.